 - Research diverse authors you would like to see on your reading list.
 Authors must be highly-knowledgeable in their field.

-- Consult with your Faculty Librarian and lecturers.
+- Consult with your Faculty Librarian, module leaders and lecturers.

 - Complete the request form